aio-libs/aiokafka/docs/kafka-python_difference.rst

 very powerful with the ability to use multiple cores.

-The API itself just can't be adopted to be used in an asynchronous way (even thou the library does asyncronous IO using `selectors`).
+The API itself just can't be adopted to be used in an asynchronous way (even though the library does asynchronous IO using `selectors`).
 It has too much blocking behavior including `blocking` socket usage, threading synchronization, etc. Examples would be: